lostatc/retain-sync/docs/zielen.1.rst

 Patterns have the following format:

-* Lines starting with a pound sign '#' serve as comments.
+* Lines starting with a hash symbol '#' serve as comments.
 * An asterisk '*' matches anything, but stops at slashes.
 * A double asterisk '**' matches anything, including slashes.
 * A question mark '?' matches any single character.